DavidFlashCZ/Nightlight/README.md

 When submitting issues, please use this format or at least specify all below:

-1. When did this issues happen?
+1. When did this issue happen?
 2. What device were you using?
 3. What browser were you using?
 4. How to recreate this issue?